-“The pheromone trap is effective during the day because the device is yellow and can be seen from far.
+“The pheromone trap is effective during the day because the device is yellow and can be seen from afar.
 It indeed, attracts many fruit flies.
-Given that I have light at night, they are attracted to it and upon reaching there, they are distracted by the pheromone lure.
+Given that I have light at night, they are attracted to it, and upon reaching there, they are distracted by the pheromone lure.
 When they enter the trap, they start their journey to death,” the Nyamira County farmer, who harvested tomatoes in December, said.

 Most insects are attracted to bright colours like yellow and blue.
-After burning for a while, the light from the lantern turns yellowish, therefore, the receptor in the insects are alerted.
+After burning for a while, the light from the lantern turns yellowish, therefore, the receptors in the insects are alerted.
 The pests are tricked that it is daytime, therefore, they need to go and feed.

 Metarhizium 69 fungi grow and multiply on the body of the fruit fly.
 The fungus extracts nutrients from the flies, which die in three to five days.

 Guda, who is an agronomist and an environmental expert, said one requires four of these lure devices in every half of an acre for effective control of the fruit flies.

 In a better utilisation of the light, the farmer also can include the yellow and blue stickers to mechanically trap other pests like thrips and aphids.